wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/dynamic-analysis-with-owasp-zap.md

 ### Creating the Logged in User Session
 When running the spider to crawl the site, we have to let ZAP discover the URLs that are accessible only by logged-in users as well.
-For that, we need to create a logged-in user session in ZAP, so that same as a logged-in user can browse the URLs in a web browser, ZAP will be able to crawl through those URLs.
+For that, we need to create a logged-in user session in ZAP, so that in the same way that a logged-in user can browse the URLs in a web browser, ZAP will be able to crawl through those URLs.

 Click  **Show All Tabs** in the toolbox so that it will display all the tabs.